0xYurii/Aegis/README.md

 ---

+## 📚 Lessons Learned

+Building Aegis changed how I think about backend infrastructure.

+Some of the biggest takeaways were:

+- Circuit breakers are simple in theory but surprisingly subtle to implement correctly.
+- Failure handling often matters more than the happy path.
+- Redis introduces consistency and performance trade-offs that don't appear in single-process applications.
+- Good logging and request tracing dramatically simplify debugging distributed systems.
+- Docker networking makes local microservice development significantly easier.

 ## CI/CD

 Every push runs the full test suite with coverage.
 On merge to `main`, Docker images for the gateway and both fake services are built and published to GitHub Container Registry automatically: